forestgrape/coronavirus/index.md

 # Immune Protection with a Focus on Coronaviruses

-[in work and incomplete]
+[in work and incomplete] Only some topics and findings of the immune protection relevant for other parts of [this site](#home) are described.
-The immune system describes organs and processes that keep the body clean by getting rid of unwanted things.
-Only some topics and findings of the immune protection relevant for other parts of [this site](#home) are described.
+> The immune system describes organs and processes that keep the body clean by getting rid of unwanted things.

-Immune responses can be globally (affecting the entire body), local for some tissue or even inside single cells:
+Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
 * entire body (e.g. fever or circulating antibodies)
 * tissue specific (e.g. local inflammation)
-* cell level (intra cellular processes)
+* cell level (intra cellular processes).
+The oldest form of protection that develop already in prokaryotes.

 The immune system is classified into two parts an unspecific and a specific part.
 ### innate/general immune system